Madness Ends: 2013

 Lana is getting ready for a television interview about her career.
 The interview is held in her spacious New York City apartment where she lives with her new life-partner, Marian, a famous opera singer who leaves for work.
 The young interviewer, April Mayfield, wishes to begin by discussing Oliver Thredson, but Lana refuses by saying he has become a "household name" and is undeserving of further mention.
 They instead discuss Lana's career change from print to television and her exposé of Briarcliff.
 April praises her for shutting down the asylum, but Lana wished for a different ending to the piece by finding Jude there.
 Lana momentarily stops the interview and asks for water, which is delivered by a member of the crew – Johnny.

 The interview resumes with Lana's exposure of Timothy Howard in the 1970s (he had since been anointed as the Cardinal of New York), with his knowledge of Dr. Arden's experiments and the general mistreatment of the asylum patients.
 Howard denied the allegations on camera but later kills himself at home by slashing his wrists in a bathtub.
 April listens as Lana admits to lying in her book about her baby's death as well as certain details about her life and sexual orientation.
 Lana mentions saving Johnny as a boy from a bully in the 1970s.
 She chose not to stay in touch with him but often thought about him.

 Lana also mentions Kit developing pancreatic cancer in the 1980s, and that one day he just disappeared, never to be seen again.
 It is shown that Kit was in fact taken from his home by aliens.
 April ends the interview for the day and she and her crew leave Lana alone in the apartment, but Lana pours two drinks.
 She knows someone has stayed behind – Johnny.
 She knew who he was after the police previously showed his picture to her.
 They were investigating someone breaking into Thredson's former house in Massachusetts, killing the occupants, and living in it.
 Johnny tells her that he knew she was his mother after she approached him that day on the playground when he was a boy.

 His hatred and resentment towards his mother began when he purchased Thredson's taped confession to her online, and Thredson begged Lana not to abort the pregnancy.
 He puts a gun to her head, but she convinces him that he is not a killer like his father.
-Johnny finally snaps as he lowers the gun and breaks down in tears, admitting that he's hurt everyone in his way.
-Lana tells him that it's not his fault before turning the gun on him, insisting that it's her fault, and proceeds to shoot him in the head, killing himself.
+Feeling the guilt of his crimes, Johnny finally snaps as he lowers the gun and breaks down in tears, admitting that he's hurt everyone in his way.
+Lana tells him that it's not his fault before turning the gun on him, insisting that it's her fault, and proceeds to shoot him in the head, killing him.